Recipe-Web-App/recipe-management-service/docs/AUTHENTICATION.md

 ### Shared JWT Secret Key

-**CRITICAL**: Both the user-management-service and recipe-manager-service MUST use the same JWT secret key for authentication to work correctly.
+**CRITICAL**: Both the user-management-service and recipe-management-service MUST use the same JWT secret key for authentication to work correctly.

 ### Token Generation (User Management Service)